2023

 After creating the lo-fi and mid-fi wireframes, it was time to do concept testing with users and specialists.
 It was possible to focus on the content of the app, improving the information architecture and prioritization.

-Above are the 5 stages of evolution in only one of the screens: Accountability.
+Below are the 5 stages of evolution in only one of the screens: Accounting.

 All the mid-fi wireframes together.
 Each screen had their own evolution to the next fase of hi-fi prototype.